amolenaar/nerves_dnssd/README.md

 Nerves_dnssd requires Erlang R19 or later and Elixir 1.4.2 or later.

-Once [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `nerves_mdns` to your list of dependencies in `mix.exs`:
+The package can be installed
+by adding `nerves_mdns` to your list of dependencies in `mix.exs`:

 ```elixir